• Skip to primary navigation

 The chili lime salmon with sweet potato mash is a complete meal; you will not need anything else.

 • However, you can serve other veggies instead of peas.
-Try roasted or steamed broccoli or cauliflower, or French-style Green Beans.
+Try roasted or steamed broccoli, or cauliflower, or French-style Green Beans.

-• Instead of sweet potato mash, you can make regular potato mash, Roasted Garlic Parmesan Mashed Potatoes, Cauliflower and Potato Mash, Creamy Spinach Potato Mash, Creamy Carrot and Swede Mash, Air Fryer Potato Wedges, or Crispy Garlic Smashed Potatoes.
+• Instead of sweet potato mash, you can make regular potato mash, Roasted Garlic Parmesan Mashed Potatoes, Cauliflower and Potato Mash, Creamy Spinach Potato Mash, Creamy Carrot and Swede Mash, Air Fryer Potato Wedges, or Fingerling Garlic Smashed Potatoes.

 • Or make some Roasted Potatoes and Brussels Sprouts.